 KNN Visualizer

-Explore the K-Nearest Neighbors algorithm with this interactive visualization.
-Click on the canvas to place test points and see real-time classification.
+Explore the K-Nearest Neighbors algorithm with interactive animations and gamification features.

 Controls